 Before the introduction of endoscopy, an X-ray of the esophagus (called an esophagram) was the only means of diagnosing GERD.
 Patients swallowed barium (contrast material), and X-rays of the barium-filled esophagus were then taken.
 The problem with the esophagram was that it was an insensitive test for diagnosing GERD.
 That is, it failed to find signs of GERD in many patients who had GERD because the patients had little or no damage to the lining of the esophagus.
 The X-rays were able to show only the infrequent complications of GERD, for example, ulcers and strictures.
 X-rays have been abandoned as a means of diagnosing GERD, although they still can be useful along with endoscopy in the evaluation of complications.

 Examination of the throat and larynx

 When GERD affects the throat or larynx and causes symptoms of cough, hoarseness, or sore throat, patients often visit an ear, nose, and throat (ENT) specialist.
 The ENT specialist frequently finds signs of inflammation of the throat or larynx.
 Although diseases of the throat or larynx usually are the cause of the inflammation, sometimes GERD can be the cause.
 Accordingly, ENT specialists often try acid-suppressing treatment to confirm the diagnosis of GERD.
 This approach, however, has the same problems as discussed above, that result from using the response to treatment to confirm GERD.

-Next: GERD tests
+Next: GERD (acid reflux) tests